 The online PG Diploma/MSc. in Human Factors in Patient Safety is an inter-professional programme which is open to all health professionals around the world involved in the care of hospital patients.
-The online programme, which was launched in 2016, has an interprofessional blend of consultants, senior and mid-level trainee surgeons, anaesthesiologists, emergency medicine physicians, obstetricians, radiologists, pharmacists, along with acute care nursing staff and quality managers.
+The online programme, which was launched in 2016, has to date had cohorts with a multi professional blend of scholars including consultants, senior and mid-level trainee surgeons, anaesthesiologists, emergency medicine physicians, obstetriciants, radiologists, pharmacists, along with acute care nursing staff, quality managers, and other healthcare professions.